 The story focuses on Nina Lucas, played by Mollie Gallagher, and her boyfriend Seb Franklin (Harry Visinoni), who are attacked and beaten by Corey Brent (Maximus Evans) and his gang of drunken friends.
 Following the attack, Nina recovers, however Seb’s injuries are too severe, and the decision is made to turn off his life support.

 The story was inspired by the tragic murder of Sophie Lancaster in 2007, who was beaten in much the same way by a gang of youths, simply because of her gothic fashion sense.

-Sophie’s mother, Sylvia, recalls the day that the soap first contacted her to propose the storyline: “We sat there in our office in the centre of Haslingdon one Wednesday afternoon, it was chucking it down!
+Sophie’s mother, Sylvia, recaling the day that the soap first contacted her to propose the storyline, said: “We sat there in our office in the centre of Haslingdon one Wednesday afternoon, it was chucking it down.
 And someone came in and said ‘We’ve just had an email off Corrie!’, to which I said ‘What?
-Let me have a look!’.
+Let me have a look.